h2oai/datatable/docs/api/dt/median.rst

         Input columns.

     return: Expr
-        f-expression having one row, and the same names, stypes and number of columns as in `cols`.
+        f-expression having one row, and the same names and number of columns as in `cols`.
+The column stypes are `float32` for `float32` columns, and `float64` for all the other numeric types.

     except: TypeError
         The exception is raised when one of the columns from `cols`